IoanaLivia/IntroductionToRobotics/README.md

 <ol>
   <li> Long pressing the button to reset should only be available in State 1. </li>

-  <li> Joystick movements should be done with toggle, as presented in the laboratory. (joy-Moved, etc) </li>
+  <li> Joystick movements should be done with toggle, as presented in the laboratory. </li>
 </ol>

 * Mapping each segment to its neighbours